lasselundstenjensen/itu-bds-sdse/lessons/07-branching-strategies/C-trunk-based-development.md

 - **Speed**: Trunk-based development is fast.
 Developers can commit their changes directly to the main branch.
 - **Feedback**: Trunk-based development provides quick feedback.
 Developers can see the impact of their changes immediately.
 Continuous integration and automated testing help catch issues early.
 - **Collaboration**: Trunk-based development encourages collaboration.
 Developers can work together on the same codebase.
 - **Quality**: Trunk-based development promotes quality.
-It is an great enabler strategy for Continuous Integration and Continuous Deployment (CI/CD).
+It is an great enabler strategy for Continuous Integration and Continuous Delivery (CI/CD).
 - **Release**: Trunk-based development makes releases easier.
 Developers can release new features with less overhead.

 </br>